mcuntz/mcplot/docs/html/_sources/userguide.rst

 :class:`~mcplot.class_mcplot.mcPlot` with your own method if you want completely different command line arguments.
-Or you can extend the existing arguments using the `parents`_ keyword to Python's :class:`argpase.ArgumentParser`.
+Or you can extend the existing arguments using the `parents`_ keyword to Python's :class:`argparse.ArgumentParser`.
 For the latter, you create an :class:`~argpase.ArgumentParser` with the extra arguments you want and then parse it to :class:`~mcplot.class_mcplot.mcPlot` with the **parents** keyword: